-A student will be placed on program academic probation when there is failure to satisfy specific program academic standards or regulations.
-A student will be placed on academic probation for the two full-time terms (i.e., semesters and/or summers) which immediately follow the date of probation.
+A student will be placed on program academic probation when there is failure to satisfy program academic standards or regulations.
+A student will be placed on academic probation for the immediate term (semester/summer) following the date of probation.
 All students on program academic probation must meet the academic standards for their classification (undergraduate/graduate).
-Failure to meet the academic standards during a probationary period will result in dismissal from the program.
+Failure to meet the academic standards during a probational period will result in dismissal from the program.

-Students may appeal the decision of dismissal from the accounting program to the chair of the department of business.
-The appeal is initiated with a letter from the student to the department chair that describes the extenuating circumstances that limited academic performance.
-The department chair then presents the appeal to the business faculty for consideration.
-If the appeal is accepted, the student will remain on program academic probation for two full-time terms and must satisfy the criteria of probation.
+Students may appeal a decision of dismissal from the international business program to the chair of the department of business.
+The appeal is initiated with a letter from the student to the chair of the department that describes extenuating circumstances that limited academic performance.
+The chair of the department will render a decision and inform the student of that decision via written letter.

 Students enrolled in the D’Youville College business programs are expected to demonstrate high standards of personal behavior and professional conduct in the academic and fieldwork assignments.
 Academic dishonesty of any form will not be tolerated by the program faculty.
 College policy regarding academic dishonesty will be followed with the recommendation that the offender be dismissed from the business program.

 Admission requirements for applicants entering as freshmen are as follows:

 - Combined SAT scores of at least 1080 (math and verbal) or 21 ACT,

 - High school average of at least 85 percent,